getify/You-Dont-Know-JS/es6 & beyond/ch7.md

 In this program, `bar(..)` is clearly recursive, but `foo(..)` is just a regular function call.
 In both cases, the function calls are in *proper tail position*.
 The `x + 1` is evaluated before the `bar(..)` call, and whenever that call finishes, all that happens is the `return`.

-Proper tail calls of these forms can be optimized -- called tail call optimization (TCO) -- so that the stack frame allocation is unnecessary.
+Proper Tail Calls (PTC) of these forms can be optimized -- called tail call optimization (TCO) -- so that the stack frame allocation is unnecessary.
 Instead of creating a new stack frame for the next function call, the engine just reuses the existing stack frame.
-That works because a tail call doesn't need to preserve any of the current state since nothing happens with that state after the tail call.
+That works because a function doesn't need to preserve any of the current state, as nothing happens with that state after the PTC.

 TCO means there's practically no limit to how deep the call stack can be.
 That trick slightly improves regular function calls in normal programs, but more importantly opens the door to using recursion for program expression even if the call stack could be tens of thousands of calls deep.

-**We're no longer restricted from theorizing about recursion** for problem solving, but can actually use it in real JavaScript programs!
+We're no longer relegated to simply theorizing about recursion for problem solving, but can actually use it in real JavaScript programs!

-As of ES6, all proper tail calls should be optimized in this way, recursion or not.
+As of ES6, all PTC should be optimizable in this way, recursion or not.

 ### Tail Call Rewrite

-The hitch however is that only tail calls can be optimized; non-tail calls will still work of course, but will cause stack frame allocation as they always did.
-You'll have to be careful about structuring your functions with tail calls if you expect the optimizations to kick in.
+The hitch, however, is that only PTC can be optimized; non-PTC will still work of course, but will cause stack frame allocation as they always did.
+You'll have to be careful about structuring your functions with PTC if you expect the optimizations to kick in.

-If you have a function that's not written with proper tail calls, you may find the need to manually optimize your program by rewriting it, so that the engine will be able to apply TCO when running it.
+If you have a function that's not written with PTC, you may find the need to manually prepare your program for TCO.

 Consider: